ClareMSYanGit/Interop-TestSuites/ExchangeActiveSync/Docs/ExchangeEASTestSuiteSpecification.md

 language defined in
 [RFC2119](http://go.microsoft.com/fwlink/?LinkId=117453).
 The
-statements of them are extracted as protocol requirements which are listed in the requirement specification described in section 2.
+statements of them are extracted as protocol requirements which are listed in the requirement specification described in [Requirement specification](#requirement-specification).
 The test suites are developed to test the normative protocol requirements.
 In a single test suite, similar or related requirements are grouped into one test case, and the test cases about same command or operation are